ZijianWang-ZW/zijianwang-zw.github.io/_pages/about.md

 ---
 Biography
 ======
-Zijian Wang (王资健) is a Ph.D. candidate at the Technion - Israel Institute of Technology, where he works at VClab with [Prof. Rafael Sacks](https://sacks.net.technion.ac.il/).
-He is also a Marie-Curie early-stage researcher in the [CBIM project](https://cbim2020.net.technion.ac.il/) received funding from EU Horizon 2020 (since November 2020).
+Dr. Zijian Wang (王资健) is a researcher at the Technion - Israel Institute of Technology, where he works at VClab with [Prof. Rafael Sacks](https://sacks.net.technion.ac.il/).
+He obtained his PhD degree from Technion Israel Institute of Technion as a Marie-Curie early-stage researcher in the [CBIM project](https://cbim2020.net.technion.ac.il/) receiving funding from EU Horizon 2020 (since November 2020).
 Before that, he obtained his master's degree in computer and machine vision from Cranfield University (2019 - 2020) and the second master's degree in civil engineering from Central South University.
 He received his bachelor's degree in civil engineering (underground and tunnel engineering) from Chongqing Jiaotong University (2014 - 2018).
 He also visited the University of Cambridge, Technical University of Munich, Nagaoka University of Technology in Japan and Thammasat University in Thailand.

 As an interdisciplinary researcher, he has strong background in both civil engineering and machine learning, and desires to promote the digitalization of construction industry by applying advanced computer science techniques.